-The Corporation adopted an incentive compensation recoupment policy (the "Recoupment Policy") effective October 24, 2017 that allows the recoupment of any performance based-compensation, including, without limitation, cash bonuses and awards granted to employees under our annual incentive plan (the "AIP"), the Option Plan, the EPSP and the EIP (collectively, the "Incentive Compensation") under certain circumstances.

-In the event of a restatement of our financial results (as a result of which any Incentive Compensation to have been paid is a lower amount had it been calculated based on such restatement) (a "Restatement") or of fraud or intentional misconduct by one or more of the employees, the Board, on the recommendation of the CGC Committee, may, based upon the facts and circumstances surrounding such event, direct that we recover all or a portion of any Incentive Compensation paid, or cancel all, or part of, the equity-based Incentive Compensation granted, to an employee.
+The Corporation adopted an incentive compensation recoupment policy (the "Recoupment Policy") on March 10, 2016, as amended on March 27, 2018, that allows the recoupment of any performance-base incentive compensation, including, without limitation, cash bonuses and awards granted to employees under our annual incentive plan (the "AIP"), the Option Plan, the EPSP and the EIP (collectively, the "Incentive Compensation") under certain circumstances.
+In the event of a restatement of our financial results (as a result of which any Incentive Compensation to have been paid is a lower amount had it been calculated based on such restatement) (a "Restatement") or of fraud or intentional misconduct by one or more of the employees, the Board, on the recommendation of the CGC Committee, may, based upon the facts and circumstances surrounding such event, direct that we recover all or a portion of any Incentive Compensation paid, or cancel all, or part of, the equitybased Incentive Compensation granted, to an employee.
 The Board may also seek to recover any gains realized with respect to equity-based Incentive Compensation, regardless of when issued or if required to be issued at a future date.
 In addition, the Board, on the recommendation of the CGC Committee, may, in the event of fraud or intentional misconduct by the employee, take other disciplinary action that it deems necessary, including, without limitation: (1) adjusting any future compensation of the employee, (2) terminating of the employee's employment, (3) pursuing any and all remedies available in law and/or equity in any country, and (4) pursuing such other action as may fit the circumstances of the particular case.
-As of the date hereof, this policy applies to all employees of the Corporation.
+As of the date hereof, this policy applies to all employees of the Corporation and its subsidiaries, related and affiliated corporations, limited partnerships and other business entities.